World War III: Exercise Reforger

-Exercise Reforger (from the REturn of FORces to GERmany) was an annual exercise conducted during the Cold War by NATO.
-While US troops could be easily flown across the Atlantic, the heavy equipment and armor reinforcements would have to come by sea and be delivered to POMCUS (Pre-positioned Overseas Material Configured to Unit Sets) sites.
+Exercise Reforger (return of forces to Germany) was an annual exercise conducted during the Cold War by NATO.
+While US troops could be easily flown across the Atlantic, the heavy equipment and armor reinforcements would have to come by sea and be delivered to POMCUS (Pre-positioned Overseas Materiel Configured to Unit Sets) sites.
 These exercises tested the United States and allied abilities to carry out transcontinental reinforcement.
 Timely reinforcement was a critical part of the NATO reinforcement exercises.
 The United States needed to be able to send active-duty army divisions to Europe within ten days as part of a wartime NATO general deployment.
 In addition to assessing the capabilities of the United States, Reforger also monitored the personnel, facilities, and equipment of the European countries playing a significant role in the reinforcement effort.
 The exercise was intended to ensure that NATO could quickly deploy forces to West Germany in the event of a conflict with the Warsaw Pact.
 The Warsaw Pact outnumbered NATO throughout the Cold War in conventional forces, and especially in tanks and armoured vehicles.
 Therefore, in the event of a Soviet invasion, in order not to resort to tactical nuclear strikes, NATO forces defending against a Warsaw Pact armored spearhead would have to be quickly resupplied and replaced.

 Reforger was not merely a show of force.
 In the event of a conflict, it would be the actual plan to strengthen the NATO presence in Europe.
 In that instance, it would have been referred to as Operation Reforger.
 The political goals of Reforger were to promote extended deterrence and foster NATO cohesion.
 Important components in Reforger included the Military Airlift Command, the Military Sealift Command, and the Civil Reserve Air Fleet.